-A question our personal injury lawyers in Perth are often asked by clients and prospective clients is how damages are assessed in personal injuries claims.
+A question our personal injury lawyers in Perth is often asked by clients and prospective clients is how damages are assessed in personal injuries claims.

 What is the loss of a hand worth for a pianist?